anargu/openprojectid/README.md

 # Open Project ID Protocol

-Open Project ID Protocol is a simple protocol to identify our porjects with useful IDs where it saves determinated description of the project.
+Open Project ID Protocol is a simple protocol to identify our projects with useful IDs where it saves determinated description of the project.

 ## Motivation